 The above facts highlight some richness of the problem as they touch on several aspects of mathematical and algorithmic flavor which, when pointed out, can be very insightful.
 For instance, Fact 1 is a good reminder of whether to associate a 0 or a 1 when dealing with an empty instance of a given problem (empty sum vs. empty product).
 Fact 2 directs our attention to what is optimal (not just feasible), and Fact 3 is a more profound way to address that optimality.
-Fact 4 is a nice application of the pigeonhole principle that requires knowledge of Fact 3; a weaker version can be proved, namely for $n \geq 5$ instead of $n \geq 4$ , if we only rely on Fact 2.
+Fact 4 is a nice application of the pigeonhole principle that requires knowledge of Fact 3; a weaker version can be proved, namely when $n \ge 5$ instead of $n \ge 4$ , if we only rely on Fact 2.
 Finally, Fact 5 raises the question of how things may be done differently when we seek non-typical answers.
-Along that last line of thought, several variations for the Tower of Hanoi already exist, which include a combination of restricted moves, colored disks, multiple stacks, and multiple pegs.
-We refer the reader to (Stockmeyer, 1994; Stockmeyer et al., 1995; Stockmeyer et al., 2008; Levy, 2010; Bousch, 2014; Grosu, 2015; Bousch, 2017; Hinz et al., 2013) for some literature and examples.
+Along those lines, several variations for the Tower of Hanoi already exist, which include a combination of restricted moves, colored disks, multiple stacks, and multiple pegs.
+For instance, we refer the reader to [11], [12], [13], [7], [2], [4], [1], [5] for some literature and examples.